-Using submodules for code dependencies uses a reference to the code to check it out and include it in your repository.
+Submodules are a method for you to reference the GitHub repository of code dependencies so that they are then checked out to your own GitHub repository.
 This process is dependent on the submodule existing and being available, as it maintains a reference, but not a copy, of the code.
 The VIP Go code analysis bot will not run automatic code reviews on code from an added or updated submodule, as a submodule is only a reference to another repository.

 If your organization controls the submodule source, a submodule structure can be an option for you to include dependencies.
 If you don’t control the submodule source, we don’t recommend using a submodule structure, especially on production.
 If the third party code changes upstream (becomes inaccessible, has its history changed, or otherwise becomes invalid), your submodule reference runs the risk of breaking functionality on your production site.

 VIP Go currently only supports public submodules; i.e. you cannot submodule a private GitHub repository or a git repository hosted elsewhere that requires authentication.